 Titan Machinery (TITN) Rating Increased to Buy at BidaskClub

-BidaskClub upgraded shares of Titan Machinery (NASDAQ:TITN) from a hold rating to a buy rating in a report published on Wednesday morning.
+BidaskClub upgraded shares of Titan Machinery (NASDAQ:TITN) from a hold rating to a buy rating in a research note released on Thursday, March 15th.

-Titan Machinery (NASDAQ:TITN) last released its quarterly earnings results on Thursday, March 29th.
-The company reported ($0.10) earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.14) by $0.04.
-The business had revenue of $339.61 million for the quarter, compared to the consensus estimate of $315.08 million.
-Titan Machinery had a negative net margin of 0.59% and a negative return on equity of 0.89%.
-The business’s revenue was up 6.9% on a year-over-year basis.
-During the same period in the previous year, the firm earned ($0.31) EPS. research analysts forecast that Titan Machinery will post 0.55 EPS for the current year.
+Titan Machinery (NASDAQ:TITN) last announced its earnings results on Thursday, March 29th.
+The company reported ($0.10) earnings per share (EPS) for the quarter, beating the consensus estimate of ($0.14) by $0.04.
+Titan Machinery had a negative return on equity of 0.89% and a negative net margin of 0.59%.
+The firm had revenue of $339.61 million during the quarter, compared to analyst estimates of $315.08 million.
+During the same period last year, the firm posted ($0.31) EPS.
+The business’s revenue was up 6.9% compared to the same quarter last year. equities research analysts expect that Titan Machinery will post 0.55 EPS for the current year.

-In related news, COO Bryan J. Knutson sold 2,374 shares of Titan Machinery stock in a transaction that occurred on Tuesday, April 3rd.
-The shares were sold at an average price of $23.91, for a total value of $56,762.34.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Insiders own 16.08% of the company’s stock.
+In other Titan Machinery news, COO Bryan J. Knutson sold 2,374 shares of the firm’s stock in a transaction dated Tuesday, April 3rd.
+The stock was sold at an average price of $23.91, for a total value of $56,762.34.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this link.
+16.08% of the stock is owned by company insiders.

-Several hedge funds have recently made changes to their positions in TITN.
-Public Employees Retirement System of Ohio acquired a new position in shares of Titan Machinery in the third quarter valued at approximately $155,000.
-MetLife Investment Advisors LLC acquired a new position in shares of Titan Machinery in the fourth quarter valued at approximately $197,000.
-Prudential Financial Inc. acquired a new position in shares of Titan Machinery in the third quarter valued at approximately $211,000.
-Virtu Financial LLC acquired a new position in shares of Titan Machinery in the fourth quarter valued at approximately $211,000.
-Finally, Jane Street Group LLC acquired a new position in shares of Titan Machinery in the fourth quarter valued at approximately $251,000.
-Hedge funds and other institutional investors own 78.64% of the company’s stock.
+Hedge funds and other institutional investors have recently modified their holdings of the business.
+Public Employees Retirement System of Ohio bought a new position in Titan Machinery in the 3rd quarter worth about $155,000.
+MetLife Investment Advisors LLC bought a new stake in shares of Titan Machinery during the 4th quarter valued at about $197,000.
+Voya Investment Management LLC boosted its position in shares of Titan Machinery by 14.2% during the 2nd quarter.
+Voya Investment Management LLC now owns 11,520 shares of the company’s stock valued at $207,000 after acquiring an additional 1,429 shares during the last quarter.
+Prudential Financial Inc. bought a new stake in shares of Titan Machinery during the 3rd quarter valued at about $211,000.
+Finally, Virtu Financial LLC bought a new stake in shares of Titan Machinery during the 4th quarter valued at about $211,000.
+Institutional investors and hedge funds own 78.72% of the company’s stock.

-COPYRIGHT VIOLATION NOTICE: “Titan Machinery (TITN) Rating Increased to Buy at BidaskClub” was first reported by Macon Daily and is the property of of Macon Daily.
-If you are accessing this piece of content on another domain, it was stolen and republished in violation of international copyright & trademark legislation.
-The original version of this piece of content can be accessed at https://macondaily.com/2018/04/08/titan-machinery-titn-rating-increased-to-buy-at-bidaskclub.html.
+COPYRIGHT VIOLATION NOTICE: This news story was originally reported by Macon Daily and is the property of of Macon Daily.
+If you are reading this news story on another website, it was illegally stolen and republished in violation of U.S. and international copyright and trademark legislation.
+The correct version of this news story can be read at https://macondaily.com/2018/04/10/titan-machinery-titn-lifted-to-buy-at-bidaskclub-updated-updated-updated.html.

 Titan Machinery Company Profile